 is when you hear ringing, clicking, buzzing, or hissing in one or both ears.
 You may also hear whistling, chirping, or pulsing.
-It may be soft or loud, at a low pitch or high pitch.
-Tinnitus may be caused by problems with your hearing system.
-Your hearing system includes your ear, the nerve that connects your ear to your brain.
-The parts of your brain that sort out sounds are also part of your hearing system.
-Tinnitus may also be caused by health conditions, such as Ménière's disease.
+It may be soft or loud, and at a low or high pitch.
 Tinnitus that lasts for longer than 6 months is considered chronic.
+Tinnitus may be caused by problems with your hearing system, including the parts of your brain that sort out sounds.
+Tinnitus may also be caused by a health condition, such as Ménière disease.

-- Tiredness and trouble concentrating or remembering things
+- You are tired and have trouble concentrating or remembering things.

 Treatment for tinnitus

-You may not need treatment.
+may not be needed.
 Your symptoms may only appear when you are anxious or stressed.
 Your healthcare provider may stop certain medicines that may be causing your tinnitus.
 You may also need medicines to help decrease your symptoms.
-You may need any of the following:
+The following can help treat or manage tinnitus:

 - Counseling can help you learn ways to relax, decrease stress, and make your tinnitus less noticeable.